-Here are 2 reasons for NOT using bleach as your mop soaker...
+Here are 2 reasons NOT to use bleach as your mop soaker...

 1. That bleachy smell